barrettk8090/fetch-rewards-receipt-processor-challenge/README.md

 ## Receipt Reward Requirements and Points Structure

 Receipt Requirements: Receipts must be in JSON format, and adhere to the schema defined in the YAML file [here](https://github.com/fetch-rewards/receipt-processor-challenge/blob/main/api.yml).
+To simplify this project, JSON receipts that don't adhere to this schema will not be accepted, and will result in an error.

 These rules collectively define how many points should be awarded to a receipt.